- Information we collect

 These terms and conditions are governed by the laws of the State of Victoria, Australia and you irrevocably and unconditionally submit to this jurisdiction.

 If any provision(s) of these Terms is held by a court of competent jurisdiction to be invalid or unenforceable, then such provision(s) shall be construed, as nearly as possible, to reflect the intentions of the parties (as reflected in the provision(s)) and all other provisions shall remain in full force and effect.

-The Continence Foundation reserves the right to update these Terms from time to time.
+The Foundation reserves the right to update these Terms from time to time, including to take into account new laws, regulations, practices and technology.
 If we do so, the updated version will be effective immediately, and the current Terms are available through a link in the Apps to this page.
 You are responsible for regularly reviewing these Terms so that you are aware of any changes to them and you will be bound by the new terms upon your continued use of the Apps.

 The Foundation’s failure to exercise or enforce any right or provision of these Terms shall not constitute a waiver of such right or provision unless acknowledged and agreed to by the Foundation in writing.